 CrowdSec bans expire automatically (24h TTL).
 OPNsense alias config persists across reboots but pf tables don't auto-populate from aliases.
 The 2-hour sync cron reconciles both - live pf table for immediate blocking, alias config for reboot persistence.

 Standard Cowrie returns "command not found" for ~80% of attacker commands, which is a dead giveaway.
-The LLM generates plausible Debian 7 output (fake crontabs, Docker errors, system info), keeping attackers engaged longer and capturing more TTPs.
-Uses qwen3:14b locally - no API costs, no data exfiltration.
+The LLM generates plausible Ubuntu 20.04 server output (fake DB credentials, bash history, crontabs), keeping attackers engaged longer and capturing more TTPs.
+Uses GPT-OSS 20B via llama.cpp locally - no API costs, no data exfiltration.

 Default Wazuh rules don't understand Cowrie's JSON schema or Authentik's structured logs.
 Custom rules with decoded_as: json and field-level matching extract attacker IPs, usernames, and commands directly from the JSON, enabling precise alerting and correlation that generic syslog rules can't achieve.